RhodesPeter/waterfall-function-workshop/README.md

 2) the second argument is an array of functions, each function takes two arguments.
 The the first one it uses to find a result, the second is a callback function.
 These functions will get called one after the other by waterfall.

 3) a final callback is the third argument.
 This is called when waterfall has called the last function.

+Workshop:
+1. Copy the code below and past it into [Repl](https://repl.it/languages/javascript).
+2.
+3.

 ```
 function asyncAddOne(x, cb) {